At this point, NC State looks like to be a lock for their 6th-straight team title, but there’s still plenty of great racing ahead of us this evening.

-The first night of the 2019 ACC Men’s Swimming & Diving Championships will feature the 200 medley and 800 free relay, as the NC State Wolfpack will be looking to make it five straight conference titles.
+The swimming side of the 2020 ACC Men’s Swimming & Diving Championships gets underway tonight with the 200 medley and 800 free relays.